 For example, device makers that work on US government contracts are required to abide by the Trade Agreement Act (TAA).
 That puts strict limitations on what products can be manufactured for the federal government in countries like China, India, and Indonesia, which are not TAA-compliant.

-Free trade agreements with Mexico, including the recently ratified US-Mexico-Canada Agreement, make Mexico an interesting option for medical device producers.
-Mexico has low-cost labor and a growing population.
-When examining the comparison of medical device outsourcing Mexico vs China, the number of quality manufacturing partners in Mexico is still limited in comparison to the major manufacturing hubs in China.
+However, when examining the comparison of medical device outsourcing in Mexico vs China, the number of quality manufacturing partners in Mexico is still limited in comparison to the major manufacturing hubs in China.

 Many countries in East Asia, including China, Thailand, Malaysia, and Indonesia, have excellent access to ports.
 That makes these countries’ manufacturing supply chains more robust when relying on imported materials.
 It also ensures that you can get your device to market on schedule.